zaurastudios/PixelToolkit/.github/EVENTS.md

     - `my-projects`: Returns the config data.
 - `get-project-data-with-id`: Accepts an id.
 Fetches the project file data from the app's `config.json` and then filters with id.
   - **Replies:**
-    - `project-data-reply`: Returns false if no project file with that id is found, else returns the project data if found
+    - `project-data-reply`: Returns false if no project file with that id is found, else returns the project data if found.
+- `open-in-folder`: Accepts path and opens the path in OS default files software.
+- `delete-project`: Accepts ID and calls the function to remove the project.
+  - **Replies:**
+    - `deleted-project:` Returns an object with message for toast and error indicator.
+- `get-project-file-tree`: Accepts project path and calls the tree builder function.
+  - **Replies:**:
+    - `project-file-tree`: If file tree is found, returns file tree, else redirects user to home page.